 The 87-year old auditorium was retrofitted for increased seismic safety and upgraded with new lighting, plumbing, air conditioning and heating systems.

-To retain the building’s art moderne design, the original terra cotta floor tile in the lobby flooring was refurbished, and a new tiered layout features refurbished original aisle end caps on upgraded seating.
+To retain the building’s art modern design, the original terra-cotta floor tile in the lobby flooring was refurbished, and a new tiered layout features refurbished original aisle end caps on upgraded seating.

 A new acoustical ceiling and a re-painting of the interior were completed, along with the addition of ramps, an elevator and two wheelchair lifts, new restrooms and exterior walkways.